 Thailand reports 548 new virus cases, highest daily spike

-Thailand has reported more than 500 new coronavirus cases, the country’s highest daily tally
+Thailand has reported more than 500 new coronavirus cases, the highest daily tally in a country that had largely brought the pandemic under control

-The 548 new cases, most of them connected with an outbreak at a wholesale seafood market on the outskirts of Bangkok, come after the country saw only a small number of infections over the past several months due to strict border and quarantine controls.
+The 548 new cases, most of them connected with an outbreak at a wholesale seafood market on the outskirts of Bangkok, come after Thailand saw only a small number of infections over the past several months due to strict border and quarantine controls.

 The first case at the market was confirmed on Thursday, followed by 13 more on Friday.